-When you use the Cache All policy to join a super-large dimension table with another table, processes may fail to load full data of the dimension table into the cache.
+If you use the Cache All policy to join a super-large dimension table with another table, processes may fail to load full data of the dimension table into the cache.
 In this case, you can use the Partitioned All Cache policy to optimize the loading performance.

 When you join a dimension table with another table, you can set the cache parameter to ALL to use the Cache All policy.
-This policy requires all processes to load full data of the dimension table to the cache.
+This policy requires that all processes load full data of the dimension table to the cache.
 The memory size configured for the join node must be at least twice that of the dimension table.

 - Input data is severely skewed on the join keys.
 If you use Partitioned All Cache in this scenario, data skew slows down the running of some nodes.

 - The size of the dimension table is small.
 For example, the size of the dimension table is less than 2 GB.
 If you enable Partitioned All Cache in this scenario, the memory consumption is slightly reduced, whereas high network and CPU overheads are generated.

 Add partitionedJoin = 'true' to the WITH clause of the DDL statement of the dimension table.